CADViewer/cadviewer-tomcat-01-linux/README.md

 # cadviewer-tomcat-01
 implementation  structure of cadviewer-script-library using Servlets

 The repository contains a full setup of CADViewer with CAD Converters and script controllers for Servlets.
-It must be installed under tomcat /webapps/cadviewer.
-For war versions, please visit our [download site](https://cadviewer.com/download/).
+It must be installed under tomcat, /webapps/cadviewer.
+Typical full path is: ***/opt/tomcat/webapps/cadviewer/***    For war versions, please visit our [download site](https://cadviewer.com/download/).

 ## This package contains